ntop/ntopng/doc/src/web_gui/dashboard.rst

 Dashboard in the Professional Version
 -------------------------------------
 The dashboard in the professional version provides a great deal of information, including realtime traffic - both per monitored interface and per application - top local talkers and top destinations.
 The dashboard is refreshed dynamically.
-Tables and chars are kept updated by ntopng.
+Tables and charts are kept updated by ntopng.
 The right part of the dashboard displays realtime and last-day charts of Top Applications and Network Traffic.
 In case a network interface view is selected, then network traffic is shown on a per physical-interface basis.
 Items shown in each chart can be dynamically toggled simply by clicking on the corresponding coloured dot in the chart key.

 .. figure:: ../img/web_gui_dashboard_pro.png